 The UK's exit from the European Union (Brexit) will have a significant impact on insurance and investment management businesses.
-We have prepared for all potential outcomes arising from Brexit.
+We continue to monitor developments in this area and have prepared for all potential outcomes arising from Brexit.
 The Group has one business based in the EU27, its Ireland Branch.
 We have applied to the Central Bank of Ireland for approval of this business as a Third Country Branch and have received authorisation in principle, to substitute for the current passporting of UK authorisation.